bigr00/flutter_breath_counter/README.md

 - **False detections**: Lower sensitivity or recalibrate in a quieter environment
 - **Calibration issues**: Ensure you're in a relatively quiet environment during startup
 - **Technique timing problems**: Adjust the timing parameters in the technique settings

+### Web Version Specifics

+- **Microphone access**: Ensure you've granted microphone permissions in your browser
+- **Browser compatibility**: Chrome and Edge offer best microphone support for WebRTC APIs
+- **Mobile web**: The web version works on mobile browsers, but native apps provide better performance
+- **Audio issues in web**: If detection is inconsistent in web browsers, try clearing site permissions and reloading

 ## Contributing